slok/goresilience/Readme.md

 - Limiter: This is the one that will measure and calculate the limit of concurrency based on different algorithms that can be choose, for example [AIMD].
 - Executor: This is the one executing the `goresilience.Func` itself, it has different queuing implementations that will prioritize and drop executions based on the implementations.
 - Runner: This is the runner itself that will be used by the user and is the glue of the `Limiter` and the `Executor`.
 This will had a policy that will treat the execution result as an error, success or ignore for the Limiter algorithm.
-- Error policy: This is a function that can be configured on the concurrencylimit Runner.
+- Result policy: This is a function that can be configured on the concurrencylimit Runner.
 This function receives the result of the executed function and returns a result for the limit algorithm.
 This policy is responsible to tell the limit algorithm if the received error should be count as a success, failure or ignore on the calculation of the concurrency limit.
 For example: only count the errors that have been 502 other ones ignore.

 Check [example][concurrencylimit-example].